jyoteepudaruth4/Azure_CostDatabase_BoQAutomation/README.md

 ## Aims and Objectives

-The aim of this project is to develop a user interface for MEP (Mechanical, Electrical, and Plumbing) BoQ (Bill of Quantities) in Excel, providing predictive rates as engineers enter items and descriptions.
-The predictive rates are generated using information from a database of BoQs of previous engineering projects.
+The aim of this project is to develop a user interface for filling in MEP (Mechanical, Electrical, and Plumbing) BoQ (Bill of Quantities) in Excel, providing predictive rates as engineers enter items and descriptions.
+The predictive rates are generated in real-time using information from a database of BoQs from previous engineering projects.

 The objectives are:
 1. To convert all MEP BoQ (Excel) into a standard format.